ladybug-tools/spider/gbxml-viewer/r11/gv-hud/README.md

 * Drawing telltales for the gbXML polyloops to see if any visible idiosyncracies in the error causing surfaces can  be identified.
 * Embedding a new shape drawing function that can be used to correct the errors

-## Links of Interest

-## Change Log

-### 2018-03-02 ~ Theo

-Surface type changes
+### Surface type changes

+The following cases need to be handled when changing the type of the surface

-No adjacents
+#### No adjacents

 * From shade to shade: no change / OK
 * From shade to single adjacent: display empty single adjacent space edit area / OK
 * From shade to two adjacents: display two empty adjacent space areas / OK

-Single adjacent
+#### Single adjacent
 * From single to shade: remove adjacent / display none / OK
 * From single to single: no change OK / OK
 * From single to two adjacents: add adjacent space OK / display two empty adjacent space areas first with pre-existing adjacent OK /

-Two adjacents
+#### Two adjacents
-* From two to shade: remove both / display none / OK
+* From two to shade: remove both / display none / OKOK
-* From two to single: remove 2nd OK / display 2nd XX/
+* From two to single: remove 2nd OK / display 2nd /
 * From two to two: no change OK / display two OK/

+## Links of Interest

+## Change Log

+### 2018-03-03 ~ Theo

+* All surface type changes handled

+### 2018-03-02 ~ Theo

+* Most surface type changes handles

 ### 2018-02-28 ~ Theo
 10.9